Obama faces sharp repudiation and a legacy nightmare

 His longstanding vision for progressive change faced sharp and unexpected repudiation Tuesday night from voters still fuming at their perceived diminished prospects.
 By Obama's own admission, the major pieces of his presidential legacy are now subject to a gutting by a successor he resents deeply.

+"The sun is up, and I know everybody had a long night.
+I did as well," Obama said in the White House Rose Garden.

+Obama will likely leave office with an approval rating of over 50%, and it's a truism of American politics that ex-presidents get more popular after they leave the White House.

-Now, the first black president will stand on the inaugural platform next to Donald Trump, who stoked divisions and preyed on people's racist fears, including through lies and insinuations about Obama himself.
+Nothing, however, can paper over the fact that the first African-American president will stand on the inaugural platform next to Donald Trump, who stoked divisions and preyed on people's racist fears, including through lies and insinuations about Obama himself.

-His efforts on Hillary Clinton's behalf over the past month, unprecedented for a modern sitting president, reflected not only a desire to elect his former secretary of state.
+Obama's efforts on Hillary Clinton's behalf over the past month, unprecedented for a modern sitting president, reflected not only a desire to elect his former secretary of state.
 It was a chance to sell, again, his vision of a hopeful America and the progress inherent in a nation ready to elect its first African-American president.

 The US electorate affirmed that vision in 2008, and gave Obama more time to fulfill it in 2012.
 But voters now leave Obama with little hope of salvaging a presidential legacy that depended heavily on his successor.

-The White House has said Obama will uphold the longstanding traditions of an outgoing president, welcoming Trump and his family to the White House in the coming days and handing off the powerful levers of government to the man he spent the last month lambasting.
+Trump and Obama will meet Thursday, and the President said the White House will cooperate with the incoming administration, citing the example President George W. Bush set in 2008.

+"Everybody is sad when their side loses an election, but the day after we have to remember that we're actually all on one team," Obama said.
+"This is an intramural scrimmage.
+We're not Democrats first.
+We're not Republicans first.
+We are Americans first.
+We're patriots first.
+We all want what's best for this country.
+That's what i heard in Mr. Trump's remarks last night.
+That's what I heard when I spoke to him directly.
+And i was heartened by that.
+That's what the country needs.
+A sense of unity, a sense of inclusion, a respect for our institutions, our way of life, rule of law, and a respect for each other.
+I hope that he maintains that spirit throughout this transition, and I certainly hope that's how his presidency has a chance to begin."

-But the sting of Trump's victory will last well beyond the transition period as the framework of Obama's presidential legacy comes under siege by Republicans who, in January, will control the White House and both chambers of Congress.
+But the sting of Trump's victory will last well beyond the transition period as the framework of Obama's presidential legacy comes under siege by Republicans who fought him tooth and nail for eight years and who, in January, will control the White House and both chambers of Congress.

 During rally after rally on Clinton's behalf, Obama cautioned voters that electing Trump would mean watching his accomplishments on jobs, health care, foreign policy, climate change and equality go "down the drain."